Books & Guides of Savoyard Cuisine

 How are the books in your selection chosen? ↓

-We select works based on criteria of fidelity to traditions, production quality, and positive feedback from passionate readers.
+We select works based on criteria of fidelity to traditions, quality of production, and positive feedback from passionate readers.

 Ready to Enrich Your Library?

 Cooking is knowledge that is passed down.
-By owning these guides, you become the guardian of a thousand-year-old heritage.
+By owning these guides, you become the guardian of a millennial heritage.